adfinis/ansible-role-openshift_backup/README.rst

 Dependencies
 =============

-This role as no other dependencies.
+This role as no dependencies.

 Example Playbook
 =================